March 2021: added link to common definition and tests for a secure app.

-As a clinician or nurse, you should not have to keep up with the latest features of the apps you use for work.
+As a clinician or nurse, you should not have to keep up with the latest fluff of the apps you might use for work.

 NHS England has put out another attempt at ‘guidance’ on using instant messaging apps.
 Last year it said WhatsApp was not banned, but failed to provide helpful guidance on what to actually use.
 It still hasn’t.
 There is a Do & Don’t list, which is better than nothing, but almost impossible to turn into practice in the real world.
 If asked, we would suggest something like this:

 - If your employer offers an instant messaging solution, use that.

 - If you are picking apps to use yourself, you are safest with Signal.